Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-We focus on the electron–electron contribution to the self-energy.
+We focus on the electron-electron contribution to the self-energy.
 This is treated within the GW approximation \cite{Hedin1965, Aryasetiawan1998}, where the bare Coulomb interaction is screened by a frequency-dependent dielectric function computed within the random-phase approximation (RPA).

 In our framework, the time-local component of the self-energy is identified with the time-dependent Hartree term plus the static GW contribution, namely, the screened-exchange and Coulomb-hole terms known collectively as the COHSEX approximation \cite{Hedin1965, Bruneval2006}.
 We denote these as $\Delta \Sigma^{\text{H}}(t)$ and $\Delta \Sigma^{\text{GW}}(t)$, respectively.